 21 to 30 Days Later The mortgage company will bring a motion in court to ask for confirmation of the foreclosure sale.
 A court will usually confirm a foreclosure sale unless you can prove one of the following: · Notice was not given in the right way · The terms of sale were unreasonable · The sale was conducted fraudulently (in a dishonest way) · Justice was not done You can go the sale if you want to.

 If the sale price is less than the amount of money that you needed to redeem the property and the mortgage company purchased your property, you have a special right to redeem.
 This special right to redeem ends 30 days after the sale is confirmed.
 In order to redeem, you must pay the sale price, any additional costs and expenses approved by the court and any interest.
+When the court confirms the sale they will give possession of the property to the buyer.
+This could be the mortgage company or a third-party buyer.
+The court will usually give you 30 days from the date the order is entered to leave the property.

 30 Days Later You no longer have the right to stay in your house and the mortgage company can ask the court to have the sheriff remove you from the property if you do not do so by yourself.